somdipto/Sodai/README.md

 Significant cost savings without compromising on quality or performance, making advanced AI capabilities accessible to organizations of all sizes.

-### Using Lemon AI
+### Using Sodai

-* Quickly get Lemon AI running in your environment with this starter guide.
-Use our [documentation](https://document.lemonai.cc/) for further references and more in-depth instructions.
+* Quickly get Sodai running in your environment with this starter guide.
+Use our [documentation](https://document.sodai.cc/) for further references and more in-depth instructions.

 ### System Requirements[​](https://docs.all-hands.dev/modules/usage/installation#system-requirements) <a href="#system-requirements" id="system-requirements"></a>